johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2021-03-15-from-blogger-to-docusaurus.md

 tags: [Blogger, Docusaurus]
 hide_table_of_contents: false
 ---
 [Docusaurus](https://v2.docusaurus.io/) is, amongst other things, a Markdown powered blogging platform.
 My blog has lived happily on [Blogger](https://www.blogger.com/) for the past decade.
 I'm considering moving, but losing my historic content as part of the move was never an option.
-This post goes through what it would like to move from Blogger to Docusaurus *without* losing your content.
+This post goes through what it would look like to move from Blogger to Docusaurus *without* losing your content.

 It is imperative that the world never forgets what I was doing with jQuery in 2012.